Pure extension of the theta divisor over the moduli space of abelian varieties: Tropical theta functions

-An $a$-\emph{Delaunay cell} is the closed convex hull of all lattice elements which are $l$-nearest for some given $l \in W_{\R}^\vee$. \end{definition}
+An $a$-\emph{Delaunay cell} is the closed convex hull in $W_\rr$ of all lattice elements in $W$ which are $l$-nearest for some given $l \in W_{\R}^\vee$. \end{definition}

-For a given $a$-Delaunay cell $D$, the element $l \in W_{\R}^\vee$ is uniquely determined if and only if $D$ has maximal possible dimension.
-Furthermore, the collection of $a$-Delaunay cells constitute a locally finite decomposition $\mathrm{Del}(a)$ of $W_{\R}$ into infinitely many bounded convex lattice polytopes.
-By definition, the decomposition is invariant under translation by the lattice $W$.
+For a given $a$-Delaunay cell $D$ in $W_\rr$, a corresponding element $l \in W_{\R}^\vee$ is uniquely determined if and only if $D$ has maximal possible dimension.
+Furthermore, the collection of $a$-Delaunay cells constitutes a locally finite decomposition $\mathrm{Del}^W_\rho(a)$ of $W_{\R}$ into convex lattice polytopes.
+By construction, the decomposition is invariant under translations by the lattice $W$.

 \begin{definition} For a given $a$-Delaunay cell $D$ consider the set of all $l \in W_{\R}^\vee$ defining $D$.
-These also form a locally closed bounded convex polytope, whose closure is called the $a$-\emph{Voronoi} cell, denoted by $\widehat{D} = V(D)$.
-The collection of $a$-Voronoi cells constitute the \emph{Voronoi cell decomposition} of $W_{\R}^\vee$. \end{definition} \begin{remark} Note that Voronoi polytopes are not lattice polytopes, unlike Delaunay polytopes.
+These form a locally closed convex polytope, whose closure is called the $a$-\emph{Voronoi} cell, denoted by $\widehat{D} = V(D)$.
+The collection of $a$-Voronoi cells constitutes the \emph{Voronoi cell decomposition} of $W_{\R}^\vee$. \end{definition} \begin{remark} Voronoi polytopes are not lattice polytopes, unlike Delaunay polytopes.
 In fact, Voronoi decompositions vary continuously with respect to $a$, unlike Delaunay decompositions. \end{remark} \begin{remark} As in the classical case, the $a$-Delaunay cells and the $a$-Voronoi cells are dual to each other in the sense of \cite[Lemma 1.5]{an}. \end{remark}

 \begin{definition} For $a \in C_{\rho}(W)$ we set $\sigma(a)^{\circ}$ to be the (open) cone defined by

 and we define